-Treat by spraying for 5-10 seconds per room with activity.
 Expect to retreat daily once a twice every day for about 1-2 weeks to break the cycle.
 This is needed since treatments won’t last but 15-30 minutes and that means hatching pupae will re-infest rooms within a day if you don’t stick to the routine.

 The big problem with space sprays is they don’t last long.
 Once applied, their active will only kill adults and larvae for 30-60 minutes.
 After that, hatching pupae will live so if you don’t treat 1-2 a day for 2-3 weeks, the problem can persist.
 And if you miss just one room where they’re breeding, you’ll never get rid of them.